- LAST REVIEWED: 03 March 2020

 - DOI: 10.1093/obo/9780199756797-0046

 A difficulty in studying the precautionary principle is that it has been formulated in a variety of ways with varying implications for when and how precautionary action should be implemented.
 No single formulation has been universally adopted.
 These references discuss influential statements that include definitions of the precautionary principle and analyses of various definitions.
+Gilbert 2020 provides a convenient overview.
 United Nations General Assembly 1992 offers one of the most frequently cited definitions.
 Sandin 1999 and Grandjean 2004 offer analyses of definitions combined with advocacy perspectives.
 Morris 2000 and Holdway 2009 offer analyses of definitions with an emphasis on difficulties for using them as a conceptual foundation for precautionary action.
-The influential Wingspread Consensus Statement on the Precautionary Principle issued at the conclusion of the 1998 Wingspread Conference on the Precautionary Principle defined the principle as: “When an activity raises threats of harm to human health or the environment, precautionary measures should be taken even if some cause and effect relationships are not fully established scientifically” (from Science and Environmental Health Network, cited under Activist Organizations).
+Persson 2016 suggests criteria to guide when the principle is applicable.
+The influential Wingspread Consensus Statement on the Precautionary Principle issued at the conclusion of the 1998 Wingspread Conference on the Precautionary Principle defined the principle as: “When an activity raises threats of harm to human health or the environment, precautionary measures should be taken even if some cause and effect relationships are not fully established scientifically” (from Science & Environmental Health Network, cited under Activist Organizations).
+Conceptual challenges to defending the precautionary principle as a decision rule were raised in Carter and Peterson 2015a.
+Steglich-Petersen 2015 offers a response to those challenges, and Carter and Peterson 2015b offers a rejoinder.

 Grandjean, Philippe.
 2004.
 Implications of the precautionary principle for primary prevention and research.
 Annual Reviews Public Health 25:199–223.